Macquarie Ice Rink: History

 The petition to save the rink attracted 20,000 plus signatures; On 18 January 2019, AMP Capital announced a halt to demolition plans to pursue additional community consultation regarding the development.

 Following over 60,000 petition protestors, AMP Capital confirmed the development plans on 1 February 2019 for the shopping centre would now include an Olympic sized rink going forward.
-AMP’s managing director, Mark Kirkland, said the company had listened to the community feedback and altered their plans after the outpouring of support to retain an Olympic sized facility.
+AMP's managing director, Mark Kirkland, said the company had listened to the community feedback and altered their plans after the outpouring of support to retain an Olympic sized facility.

 On 2 February 2019, the NSW government, through NSW Environment Minister Gabrielle Upton, granted an interim order of heritage recognition to the Macquarie Ice Rink.
 The order recognises the rink as a place of significant cultural and recreational value.
 Any modification of the rink would have to be lodged with the NSW Heritage Council.
 The member for Ryde and Finance Minister Victor Dominello had sought the order to lock in the ice rink's future.

 On 9 February 2020, the NSW Heritage Council confirmed it had removed the interim order and rejected the application by Victor Dominello for NSW heritage listing.
 The NSW Heritage Council said the rink was unlikely to be of state significance in its reasoning for rejecting the application.
-A spokesman for the Heritage Council noted the ice rink might be locally significant and should be considered for protection under the City of Ryde’s local planning rules.
-AMP Capital's Mark Kirkland again confirmed any future developments of the Centre would include an Olympic sized ice rink.
+A spokesman for the Heritage Council noted the ice rink might be locally significant and should be considered for protection under the City of Ryde's local planning rules.
+AMP Capital's Mark Kirkland again confirmed any future developments of the centre would include an Olympic sized ice rink.

+In 2025, Macquarie Ice Rink announced that they would go under renovations yet again on the 9th of June.
+This was later changed to an earlier date in May due to an unexpected early closure due to facility issues.
+This renovation included new pipes, new slabs, new seating, plexiglass walls surrounding the perimeter of the rink, a commentator box, penalty boxes, player boxes, upgrades to the audio and visual systems, and much more.
+The rink is expected to open yet again late October 2025.